-- Rehabilitation of an existing nonconforming building for use as a school building in accordance with CAC Section 4-307. - Rehabilitation of an existing certified school building required by a reconstruction, alteration, or addition project in accordance with CAC Sections 4-306 and 4-309(c). - Rehabilitation of an existing certified school building undertaken at the discretion of the school district.
+- Rehabilitation of an existing nonconforming building for use as a school building in accordance with CAC Section 4-307. - Rehabilitation of an existing certified school building required by a reconstruction. alteration, or addition project in accordance with CAC Sections 4-306 and 4-309(c). - Rehabilitation of an existing certified school building undertaken at the discretion of the school district when not mandated by the regulations.

-This IR is not intended to define procedural requirements of rehabilitation projects.
-The EDCR requirement for a rehabilitation project can only be exempted with concurrence of the local DSA Regional Office performing plan review and construction oversight for the project.
-When a rehabilitation is not required, but an alteration project includes voluntary seismic strengthening to a lesser criteria per CAC Section 4-309(d) and the California Existing Building Code (CEBC) Section 319.12, an EDCR is not required.
+The EDCR requirement can only be exempted with the concurrence of the local DSA regional office with jurisdiction over the rehabilitation project.
+When a rehabilitation is neither required nor elected by the school district, but an alteration project includes voluntary seismic strengthening per CAC Section 4-309(d), an EDCR is not required.
+Refer to IR EB-6: Voluntary Seismic Upgrade for additional information.